Aravind367/Stock-Price-Analyser/README.md

 # Stock-Price-Analyser
-This will help in analyse stock prices of different companies
+This will help in analyzing the stock prices of different companies